schacon/grack/README.md

 MyAdapter.get_config_setting(repository_path, key) # Always returns a string, e.g. "false" for key "core.bare".
 ```

-Both upload_pack and receive_pack must return a ref-advertisement if opts[:advertise_refs] is set to true; otherwise, they must yield an IO object that Grack uses to read the client's response from.
+Both upload_pack and receive_pack must return a ref-advertisement string if opts[:advertise_refs] is set to true; otherwise, they must yield an IO object that Grack uses to read the client's response from.

 License
 ========================